GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * **MVS/ESA** - Multiple Virtual Storage/Enterprise System Architecture
 * **PDS** - Partitioned Data Set - It is a data set that can contain partitions called **MEMBERS**, which are programs, parts of programs, and data.  members, each of which can contain a program, part of a program, or data.
 Synonymous with program library.
 Contrast with sequential data set.
 Identifed by **PO** under the ORG heading when listing datasets and in JCL commands
+* **PDS/E** - just like PDS but more advanced in that unclaimed space is autmatically reclaimed and they are more efficient
 * **PE** - Program Error
 * **PU** - Physical Unit**
 * **READER** -  A program that reads jobs from an input device or data base file and places them on the job queue.